Krucyfyx/StreamSync/README.md

 # StreamSync - Flutter Video Conferencing App

-StreamSync is a Flutter-based video conferencing application inspired by Zoom, with additional features such as Google-backed Firebase authentication and Jitsi Meet integration for video conferencing.
+StreamSync is a Flutter-based video conferencing application inspired by Zoom, with additional features such as FIrebase-backed Google authentication and Jitsi Meet integration for video conferencing.

 ## Features